rotunda-uvap/uvapweb/content/news/authors-corner-with-matthew-f-jordan-author-of-danger-sound-klaxon/index.md

 ---
 templateKey: news
 type: author-corner
-title: Author's Corner with Matthew F. Jordan, author of DANGER SOUND KLAXON!
+title: Author's Corner with Matthew F. Jordan, author of DANGER SOUND KLAXON
 image: jordan.matthew.jpg
 related_book:
-  - ""
+  - "5866"
 date: 2023-02-15
 ---
 Today, we are happy to bring you our conversation with Matthew F. Jordan, author of *DANGER SOUND KLAXON!
 The Horn That Changed History*.